Edward Speelman: Nazi-looted art

 In his career as an art dealer, Speelman purchased and sold several paintings that were later discovered to have been looted by the Nazis.
-In 2017 The Oyster Meal, by Jacob Ochtervelt, which Speelman had sold to collector Harold Samuel, was discovered to have been looted by Nazis from Dr Smidt van Gelder, director of the children’s hospital in Arnhemr.
+In 2017 The Oyster Meal, by Jacob Ochtervelt, which Speelman had sold to collector Harold Samuel, was discovered to have been looted by Nazis from Dr Smidt van Gelder, director of the children’s hospital in Arnhem.
 Speelman had acquired it from J William Middendorf, an American diplomat.
 Also in 2017 a settlement was reached concerning a painting by Michele Marieschi between the family of an Austrian Jewish art collector who had been looted by the Gestapo and a foundation in possession of the work.
 Speelman had sold the painting.
 On October 7, 2021, "View of Beverwijk" by Salomon van Ruysdael was deaccessioned by the Museum of Fine Arts, Boston in order to restitute it to the heirs of Ferenc Chorin, who had been looted by the Nazis.
 The Museum had purchased the painting from Speelman on September 15, 1982.